 Unable to remain indifferent to the great difficulties faced by some sports institutions, Horto do Campo Grande supports the youngest and least visible age groups in various sports.

-The Setúbal Skating Association, considered a “Public Utility Institution” in Diário da República no. 45 II Series of 23/02/2000, was founded on the 1st of June 1987, by the will of the clubs in the District that were affiliated to the Lisbon and Alentejo Associations.
+The SetĂşbal Skating Association, recognized as an “Institution of Public Utility” in the Official Gazette No. 45 Series II of February 23, 2000, was founded on June 1, 1987, by the will of the District’s clubs that were affiliated with the Lisbon and Alentejo Associations.